-2. The Standards and Guidelines to be followed by local units of government, regional agencies and state agencies in the preparation and adoption of plans and regulations for the Critical Area are attached and incorporated hereby into this Order.
+Appendices A and B that are incorporated into this Order. - 3.
+The Standards and Guidelines to be followed by local units of government, regional agencies and state agencies in the preparation and adoption of plans and regulations for the Critical Area are attached and incorporated hereby into this Order.

-3. The Interim Development Regulations to be followed in granting development permits during the Interim Period are attached and incorporated hereby into this Order.

-4. The Department of Natural Resources shall prepare the Scenic and Recreational Plan for the eight mile stretch of the river corridor in the Cities of Dayton and Ramsey.
+- 4. The Interim Development Regulations to be followed in granting development permits during the Interim Period are attached and incorporated hereby into this Order. - 5.
+The Department of Natural Resources shall prepare the Scenic and Recreational Plan for the eight mile stretch of the river corridor in the Cities of Dayton and Ramsey.
 The Cities of Dayton and Ramsey shall prepare regulations for the implementation of the plan and both the regulations and the plan shall conform to the critical area standards and guidelines.

-The DNR plan and the local regulations shall be submitted to the EQC for approval, and once approval is granted, the critical area designation order for the eight mile stretch of the river corridor shall lapse.
+The DNR plan and the local regulations shall be submitted to the EQB for approval, and once approval is granted, the critical area designation order for the eight mile stretch of the river corridor shall lapse.
 At that time, the Department of Natural Resources shall assume management responsibilities under the authority of the State Wild and Scenic River Act.

-5. The State Planning Agency shall determine and administer the amount of funds needed for the preparation and adoption of plans and regulations.

-6. The Designation Order for the remainder of the critical area corridor shall be effective for no longer than three years pending final approval by the Legislature or the Metropolitan Council.
+- 6. The State Planning Agency shall continue to determine and administer the amount of funds needed for the preparation and adoption of plans and regulations. - 7.
+The designation order for the remainder of the critical area corridor shall be effective for no longer than three years from the date of the original order, pending final approval by the Legislature or the Metropolitan Council.